It’s time to bring your writing skills to a higher level and maximize your productivity, efficiency and the quality of the work you put out.

 If you’re in the freelancing game, you need a powerful tool for keeping track of all your earnings and expenses.
 Most beginners use a simple spreadsheet for that, but this can quickly lead to chaos and not getting paid for all the projects you’ve completed for the client.

-FreshBooks is a tool which solves this issue beautifully.
+FreshBooks is a tool that solves this issue beautifully.

 That’s just the tip of the iceberg.
 You can learn about the full feature package here.